MicrosoftDocs/quantum-docs-pr/articles/tutorials/search.md

 ### Q# applications with Visual Studio or Visual Studio Code

-The executable will run the operation or function marked with the `@EntryPoint()` attribute on a simulator or resource estimator, depending on the project configuration and command-line options.
+The program will run the operation or function marked with the `@EntryPoint()` attribute on a simulator or resource estimator, depending on the project configuration and command-line options.

-In Visual Studio, simply press Ctrl + F5 to execute the script.
+In Visual Studio, simply press Ctrl + F5 to run the script.

 In VS Code, build the `Program.qs` the first time by typing the below in the terminal: